Find out about tax reliefs available to individuals who invest in certain companies, social enterprises, or Venture Capital Trusts.

 - to sell the shares at end of, or during the relevant period

-- to structure the company’s activities to let you benefit from a venture capital scheme
+- to structure the company’s activities to let you benefit in a way that’s not intended by the scheme

 - for a reciprocal agreement where the company’s owner invests back in your company to also gain tax relief